 There are two Express Service computer workstations on Level 2 opposite the Library Service Desk, which do not require a password and, therefore, can be used, subject to availability, by visitors.
 There is a 30-minute time limit at these workstations if someone else is waiting to use them.
 Priority is given to visiting researchers/scholars.
 These iMac workstations:

-- Provide access to our library catalog and the Internet (Internet Explorer and Firefox browswers are installed)
+- Provide access to the Internet

 - Feature Microsoft Office, including Microsoft Word, Power Point and Excel applications